electrode-io/electrode-native/docs/cli/cauldron/config/get.md

 * The target descriptor which to retrieve configuration from
 **Default**  Returns the top level / global configuration, not associated to a specific descriptor

+`--json`

+* Output config as a single line JSON record.

 `--strict`

 * Echoes the configuration strictly associated to the descriptor